-Pension scams can happen, destroying dreams and depleting the savings that you’ve worked so hard for.
+Pension scams can happen, destroying dreams and depleting the savings that you've worked so hard for.
 Learning to recognise and identify pension fraud, and know what to do if it happens, is your best chance of enjoying your retirement with more money and less stress.
+Here we'll explain everything you need to know about mis-sold pensions and the action you can take if you need to make a complaint.

 We update all our guides regularly.
 If you are researching pension fraud and we haven't got an exact guide that helps you, keep coming back as we update daily.